 3. Maximize space utilization

 Many organizations have far more wasted space than they realize.
 Meeting rooms booked but never occupied.
 Desks reserved but abandoned.
-Entire neighborhoods sit empty.
+Entire neighborhoods sitting empty while other areas overflow.

-Space management solutions with occupancy sensors provide visibility to spot these problems.
-If usage data shows that certain meeting rooms are consistently unused while others are overbooked, you can reconfigure spaces or adjust policies.
+Space management solutions with occupancy tracking provide visibility into these patterns.
+When data shows that certain meeting rooms are consistently unused while others are overbooked, you can reconfigure spaces or adjust policies accordingly.

 4. Support hybrid work effectively

-Hybrid space management requires strategies different from those for traditional office management.
-When you don't know exactly who will be in the office on any given day, you need flexible systems that adapt in real-time.
+Hybrid work requires strategies different from traditional office management.
+When you don't know exactly who will be in the office on any given day, you need flexible systems that adapt in real time.

-Desk booking software allows employees to reserve workspaces when they plan to come in, giving facility and space managers visibility into expected occupancy.
-Team coordination features help employees see where coworkers will be, enabling spontaneous collaboration.
+Desk booking software allows employees to reserve workspaces when they plan to come in, giving facility managers visibility into expected occupancy.
+Team coordination features help employees see where coworkers will be, enabling spontaneous collaboration when people are on-site together.

-Usage data shows which teams use the office most frequently, what types of spaces they prefer, and when peak demand occurs.
-This guides decisions about office attendance policies, floor plans, and where to invest in improvements.
+The data from these systems reveals which teams use the office most frequently, what types of spaces they prefer, and when peak demand occurs.
+This guides decisions about attendance policies, floor plans, and where to invest in improvements.

 5. Enable data-driven workplace strategy

 Business operations benefit when workplace data informs real estate decisions.
 Should you renew that lease?
 Expand to a second location?
-Usage data provides the evidence you need.
+Consolidate floors?
+Usage data provides the evidence you need to justify investments or cuts to leadership.

 Give your teams the tools to thrive in hybrid environments.
 Gable Offices platform provides intuitive desk booking, room scheduling, and real-time space analytics in one place.